Polyethylene terephthalate: Acetaldehyde

-Acetaldehyde, which can form by degradation of PET after mishandling of the material, is a colorless, volatile substance with a fruity smell.
-Although it forms naturally in some fruit, it can cause an off-taste in bottled water.
+Acetaldehyde, which can form by degradation of PET after mishandling of the material, can cause an off-taste in bottled water.
 As well as high temperatures (PET decomposes above 300 °C or 570 °F) and long barrel residence times, high pressures and high extruder speeds (which cause shear raising the temperature), can also contribute to the production of acetaldehyde.
-Photo-oxidation can also cause the gradual formation acetaldehyde over the object's lifespan.
-This proceeds via a Type II Norrish reaction.
+Photo-oxidation can also cause the formation of acetaldehyde.
+This conversion proceeds via a Type II Norrish reaction.

 When acetaldehyde is produced, some of it remains dissolved in the walls of a container and then diffuses into the product stored inside, altering the taste and aroma.
 This is not such a problem for non-consumables (such as shampoo), for fruit juices (which already contain acetaldehyde), or for strong-tasting drinks like soft drinks.
-For bottled water, however, low acetaldehyde content is quite important, because if nothing masks the aroma, even extremely low concentrations (10–20 parts per billion in the water) of acetaldehyde can produce an off-taste.
+But for bottled water, low acetaldehyde content is quite important, because if nothing masks the aroma, even extremely low concentrations (10–20 parts per billion in the water) of acetaldehyde can produce an off-taste.

 Safety and environmental concerns

 Commentary published in Environmental Health Perspectives in April 2010 suggested that PET might yield endocrine disruptors under conditions of common use and recommended research on this topic.
 Proposed mechanisms include leaching of phthalates as well as leaching of antimony.

-An article published in Journal of Environmental Monitoring in April 2012 concludes that antimony concentration in deionized water stored in PET bottles stays within EU's acceptable limit even if stored briefly at temperatures up to 60 °C (140 °F), while bottled contents (water or soft drinks) may occasionally exceed the EU limit after less than a year of storage at room temperature.
+A 2012 article in Journal of Environmental Monitoring concludes that antimony concentration in deionized water stored in PET bottles stays within EU's acceptable limit even if stored briefly at temperatures up to 60 °C (140 °F), while bottled contents (water or soft drinks) may occasionally exceed the EU limit after less than a year of storage at room temperature.